Chipotle expects fewer restaurant customers through July, shares fall

 Chipotle forecast 2018 same-store sales in the low single-digit percentages and said it would open 130 to 150 new restaurants.

-It estimated that its effective tax rate for 2018 would be between 30 and 31 percent, versus the 39 percent it previously expected.
+It estimated an effective tax rate for 2018 of between 30 and 31 percent, versus the 39 percent it previously expected.

 The lower tax rate would result in savings of $40 million to $50 million in 2018.
 It plans to invest more than one-third of those savings in employee benefits, including one-time cash bonuses of up to $1,000 for crew and managers.